 Most people are now aware that climate change is a serious problem requiring urgent action.
 But not many kiwis realize just how important forestry will be in our efforts to reach net-zero emissions in Aotearoa New Zealand.

-Right now the government is preparing to make some big decisions about what kinds of trees and forests will be eligible to receive carbon credits in the Emissions Trading Scheme.
+There is an ongoing debate about what kinds of trees and forests should be eligible to receive carbon credits in the Emissions Trading Scheme, and in particular, whether exotic species should be permitted to remain in the new Permanent Forest (PP89) category.
 The outcome of this debate will have a profound effect on the time and cost required to meet our climate change targets.

 We have created a web tool that allows you to experiment with different land-use options to see if you can set a plan for NZ to reach net zero.
 You can adjust the amount of additional land allocated to different forestry options to decide which mix results in the best outcome for New Zealand.